jzhang369/CEG7420/lecture_notes_summer_2025/functions.md

 - `getFunctionBefore(Address address)` : Gets the previous function before the specified address.

-These methods form the basis for navigating and analyzing functions through scripting in Ghidra.
+These methods provide the foundation for navigating and analyzing functions through scripting in Ghidra.

-Examples:
+Here are some examples:

 ```python
 # Get a function using getFirstFunction()